5. Being able to stay silent for long stretches of time

 7. A time and a space to do things at their own pace

-Nothing can be better for an introvert than a quiet sanctuary of their own.
+Nothing can make an introvert happy than a quiet sanctuary of their own.
 They are a thousand times more productive when left on their own, as opposed to working in a team.
 They also need this space to pursue their passions, away from the prying eyes of the world; a place where they can be alone with their thoughts and enough time in a day to be able to make this possible.
-It is true that an introvert has to maneuver through a world which largely operates according to the extroverts.
+It is true that an introvert has to maneuver through a world that largely operates according to the extroverts.
 That doesn’t stop them from carving a niche for themselves or change their need for solitude.

 8. People they can truly call their own

 By now, you must have gotten an idea how important people, especially friends and family are for introverts.
 At every step of the way, they need the cooperation of these people who understand what they are going through and are ready to make any concessions for them.
 These are their people and they ensure the happiness of an introvert, every single day.

 9. A meaningful pursuit in life